Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-In 2005, ChAUz and the National Association of Accountants and Auditors adopted a joint Code of Ethics for their members.
-The Code was later updated to incorporate the requirements of the 2014 IESBA Code of Ethics.
-Although ChAUz indicated that adoption of the 2016 version of the IESBA Code was under consideration, no further information is available at the time of writing of this report.
+In 2005, the Chamber and the National Association adopted a joint Code of Ethics applicable to their members.
+The Code was subsequently updated to incorporate the requirements of the 2014 IESBA Code of Ethics.
+While the Chamber has indicated that adoption of later versions of the IESBA Code has been considered, no evidence has been provided demonstrating that the 2018 restructured Code or subsequent revisions have been adopted or implemented for members.

 • SMO 5: International Public Sector Accounting Standards